dhurataasllani/first-project/README.md

 # first-project
-This repo is a shopping web-page inspired by Nike. contains  main and a second page
+This repo is a shopping web-page inspired by Nike. contains  main and a second page, created using html, css and javasript
 ##
  index.html and index.js is for the main page, shop1.html and code.js is for the second page
  ##